uga-libraries/format-report/documentation/archive_reports_workflow.md

 It removes the zero from the end of versions that look like numbers, for example 1.10 not HTML 4.0.

-4. Save a copy of both spreadsheets to the Format Analysis folder in Teams for this year.
+4. Save a copy of both versions of both spreadsheets to the Format Analysis folder in Teams for this year.
+   The CSV is the authoritative version, because version numbers are correct.
+Do not open it in Excel.
+   The Excel version is for additional manual analysis, but note that the version number may be incorrect.

 ## Create ARCHive Reports